Controversies regarding COVID-19 contracts in the United Kingdom

 In response to the COVID-19 pandemic in the United Kingdom, the British government decided in March 2020 to rapidly place contracts and recruit a number of individuals.
 Shortages of personal protective equipment (PPE) were a particular political issue for the second Johnson ministry.
 This led to the awarding of a number of contracts without a competitive tendering process, and friends of political figures and people who had made political donations were quickly given contracts.

-As a result, accusations of cronyism were made against the government.
+As a result, accusations of cronyism were made against the Conservative government, and in September 2024 the new Labour government announced a commissioner would be appointed and investigations begun into any criminal activity.